 If you’re an experienced hiker and have the proper gear and training, Rocky Mountain National Park is also home to Long’s Peak, one of Colorado’s many 14’ers.
 Even if you don’t hike all the way to the top, one of my personal favorite sights along this trail is Chasm Lake.
 Definitely work the trek.

 With Rocky, the key is starting as early as possible.
 I’ve arrived to trailheads at 4 AM and still seen lines, especially in the summertime.
 Be prepared for the early wake-up call.

 If early mornings aren’t your vibe, and you want to sleep in on your Colorado road trip, going in to the park right before sunset can also be a solid way to snag a parking spot at your favorite trail.

+This one’s a must-add to your Colorado road trip itinerary.
 The Indian Peaks Wilderness is one of my favorite places to explore when I want epic hikes and gorgeous mountains, all very close to the Front Range.
 The alpine lakes in the area are truly other-worldly to witness, with their jagged peaks and snow-capped tips.

 The high alpine never really gets hot, even in the thick of summer, so if you’re hiking at sunrise or sunset, definitely bring a light jacket with you to stay warm.
 My favorite area to explore is the Brainard Lake Recreation Area, which has several epic hikes once you enter the gates.